 Iowa State Mineral

-Although there are a variety of minerals found in Iowa, the state has not announced any official state mineral.
-Minerals that can be found within the state include limonite, pyrite, marcasite, calcite and gypsum, among others.
+Although there is a large variety of minerals found in Iowa, the state has not announced any official state mineral.
+Minerals that can be found within the state include limonite, pyrite, marcasite, calcite, and gypsum.

 Kansas Gemstones and Minerals

-One of the most productive agricultural states, Kansas is a good state when it comes to rock collecting.
-Despite possessing a variety of natural resources, Kansas is the only state that has not honored any official gemstone, mineral or rock.
+One of the most productive agricultural states, Kansas is known as “The Sunflower State”.
+Despite possessing a variety of natural resources, Kansas is the only state that has not honored any official gemstone, mineral or rock until 2018.

 Kentucky Gemstones and Minerals

 Famous for its Mammoth Cave, Kentucky is a state to find great deposits of chert, agates, flint, concretions, galena, fluorite, fossils, and geodes.
-Along with it, this state is known for its enormous coal deposits.
+Also called the “Bluegrass State”, this state is known for its enormous coal deposits.
 Meteorites have been discovered in 27 different locations in Kentucky.

-Freshwater pearl is the official state gemstone of Kentucky.
-Pearls are one of the rare gems that are organic in origin, coming from a living creature.
+Freshwater pearl are one of the rare gems that are organic in origin, coming from a living creature.
 The petitioning of schoolchildren led to its adoption as the official gemstone in 1986.

 Louisiana State Gemstones and Minerals

 Well known for its oil, gas and salt domes, Louisiana is a state that offers great opportunities for collecting.
-It is a state with substantially diverse habitat, and you can find a variety of fossils along with abundant sources of agate, petrified wood and chert.
+Also known as the “Pelican State,” it is a state with substantially diverse habitat, and you can find a variety of fossils along with abundant sources of agate, petrified wood and chert.